pierre-bourguet/3-tag-rna-seq/README.md

 - count reads in sense and antisense
 - output stranded and unstranded bigwig files
 - created an alternative version of the genome files to include a transgenic construct
-- incorporated the DESeq2 downstream analysis

 I also added a post processing step which generates:
 - files with aggregated counts
 - multiQC
 - tables and plots to summarize statistics for trimming, collapsing, mapping

+I incorporated the DESeq2 downstream analysis.